-kuta Cusid Zul Shareu vis Sion As an exemplary school district, Dakota CUSD #201 we will be known for the following: ☐ Effectively preparing all stud dents for success at their next level (i.e., grade level, college, and career). ☐ Maintaining a culture of hig h expectations and standards that produce high academic and extracurricular achievement. ☐ Providing a safe, secure, stir mulating and supportive environment in which all staff and students achieve at high levels. • es for students in both curricular and extra-curricular programs. s who demonstrate care, compassion, respect and responsibility to their peers, school, and community CUSD #201, our students will experience the following: evels of interest, care and confidence in them. ☐ Teachers who are well-prepa ared, while providing a balanced and broad range of opportunities and experiences. ☐ A safe, accepting, consistent t and respectful environment. ☐ A variety of academic and e extra-curricular activities that result in personal growth, achievement and a sense of belonging. ☐ Programs that are engaging, challenging and relevant in which they become confident in their ability to succeed.
-Dakota CUSD #201, our staff will experience the following: vithin buildings and the district. pect from administration and colleagues. g and rewarding environment with positive morale. ☐ A collaborative culture with ar direction, high expectations and effective feedback. e students with the optimal learning environment. nrolled in Dakota CUSD #201, our parents will experience the following: support and care for their child. unication regarding their child's academic, social and emotional progress. no provide quality, challenging instruction and instill confidence in their children. ☐ A safe environment for their ☐ Opportunities to become me eaningfully engaged in their child's learning.
-SCHOOL HOURS D 17 ANT 0.10.10.45 Pre-K AM 8:10-10:45
+As an exemplary school district, Dakota CUSD #201 we will be known for the following:

+- Effectively preparing all students for success at their next level (i.e., grade level, college, and career). - Maintaining a culture of high expectations and standards that produce high academic and extracurricular achievement. - Providing a safe, secure, stimulating and supportive environment in which all staff and students achieve at high levels. - Providing diverse experiences for students in both curricular and extracurricular programs. - Producing staff and students who demonstrate care, compassion, respect and responsibility to their peers, school, and community (great character).
-PM 12:25-3:10

-8:10 A.M. to 3:05 P.M.

-Grades Kindergarten-6th 8:10 A.M. to 3:10 P.M.

-Students are asked to arrive after 7:50.

-Junior High/High School

-Special Reminders:

-- State Law: Cell phone use in school zones is not permitted. - If you are picking your child up prior to the end of the day for some special reason, appointment, etc., please come to the office to sign your child out.
-This is a safety precaution, which helps us account for all students at all times.
+As a result of attending Dakota CUSD #201, our students will experience the following:

+- Teachers who exhibit high levels of interest, care and confidence in them. - Teachers who are well-prepared, while providing a balanced and broad range of opportunities and experiences. - A safe, accepting, consistent and respectful environment. - A variety of academic and extracurricular activities that result in personal growth, achievement and a sense of belonging. - Programs that are engaging, challenging and relevant in which they become confident in their ability to succeed.

+As a result of being employed in Dakota CUSD #201, our staff will experience the following:

+- High level communication within buildings and the district.
+Meaningful support and respect from administration and colleagues. - A motivational, encouraging and rewarding environment with positive morale.
+A collaborative culture with focused professional growth. - Leadership that provides clear direction, high expectations and effective feedback.
+Resources needed to provide students with the optimal learning environment.

+As a result of having students enrolled in Dakota CUSD #201, our parents will experience the following:

+- Approachable teachers who support and care for their child. - Meaningful two-way communication regarding their child's academic, social and emotional progress. - Highly effective teachers who provide quality, challenging instruction and instill confidence in their children. - A safe environment for their children. - Opportunities to become meaningfully engaged in their child's learning.

+Special Reminder: This handbook is a summary of the school's rules and expectations, and is not a comprehensive statement of school procedures.